Goldman Sachs rides global dealmaking boom to smash profit estimates | Business

 - United States

-Investment banking revenue rose 36% to $3.61 billion.
-Unlike rivals such as JPMorgan and Bank of America , Goldman has a relatively smaller consumer business, which has limited its exposure to loan defaults and allowed it to focus on its core strength in investment banking and trading.

-The global markets business, which now houses the trading business, however, reported a 32% fall in revenue, compared to last year when Wall Street saw record levels of volatility.
-The bank also benefited from favorable comparisons to last year when it set aside more funds to cover potential corporate loan losses due to the pandemic.
+Net revenue at the bank's asset management division more than doubled to $5.1 billion, driven by higher revenues from equity investments.
+Trading, however, was a sour spot.
+The global markets business, which now houses the trading business, reported a 32% fall in revenue.

+Net revenue from fixed income, commodities and currencies (FICC) trading fell by 45% as the bank faced tougher comparatives due to heightened market volatility this time last year as the COVID-19 pandemic hit.
+Net revenues from equities trading fell 12%.
+JPMorgan Chase & Co, the largest U.S. bank, also suffered from a well-flagged slowdown from last year's record-breaking trading results.

 Goldman released $92 million from its loan loss reserves in the second quarter, in a sign of the bank's bets on sustained U.S. growth.
-Diluted earnings per common share was $15.02, compared with 53 cents a year earlier.

-Analysts on average had expected a profit of $10.24 per share, according to the IBES estimate from Refinitiv.
-Total net revenue surged 16% to $15.39 billion.
+The bank last year had set aside more funds to cover potential corporate loan losses due to the pandemic.
+Meanwhile, revenue in its consumer banking business, a focus area for Chief Executive Officer David Solomon, rose 41% in the quarter, reflecting higher deposit and credit card balances.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)